opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 53     Before I deal with the legal principles relevant to this question, it may be helpful to clarify three points.

 54     First, there is no doubt that the First Surewin Facility and the Indemnity Agreement are both governed by Singapore law.
-Where a contract contains express provisions as to its governing law, the governing law of the contract is generally determined in accordance with such express terms ( _Pacific Recreation_ at [36] citing _Overseas Union Insurance Ltd v Turegum Insurance Co_ [2001] 2 SLR(R) 285 at [82]).
+Where a contract contains express provisions as to its governing law, the governing law of the contract is generally determined in accordance with such express terms ( _Pacific Recreation_ at [36] citing _Overseas Union Insurance Ltd v Turegum Insurance Co_ <span class="citation">[2001] 2 SLR(R) 285</span> at [82]).
 As stated at [12] and [19] above, Singapore law is expressly stated to be the governing law of both the First Surewin Facility and the Indemnity Agreement.

 55     Secondly, I have found that the place of performance for both the First Surewin Facility and the Indemnity Agreement is Singapore.
 With regard to First Surewin Facility, the defendant accepts that the place of performance is “arguably” Singapore given that the plaintiff is the Singapore branch of EFG Bank and the funds to be disbursed under the First Surewin Facility would be disbursed to Surewin’s bank account located in Singapore.
 I note, however, that the defendant argues that there is a connection between the First Surewin Faciltiy and Taiwan in that the source of Surewin’s